RavensburgOP/Prime-Generator/README.md

 I've used the `Akka` framework, since I remember it being mentioned when I was reading documentation `Elixir` for a hobby project.
 The docs says it has support for `gRPC` as well, so I think it checks all the boxes I need.

-I'd like to be able to spin each service up as a `Docker` image and then use `docker-compose` to initiate the both services at the same time.
+I'd like to be able to spin each service up as a `Docker` image and then use `docker-compose` to initiate both services at the same time.

 I've got a combined five minutes of experience with `Scala` going into this, so most everything else in the stack was chosen because it was the top Google result for whatever I was looking for.